 Hambie also was president of the Georgia School Board Association.
-Hambie always saw the link between work and community, between education and professional development.
+Hambie always saw the link between work and community, education and professional development.
 Her lifelong efforts at CDC and in the broader community were two sides of the same bright coin.
 One of the first Black microbiologists at the Centers for Disease Control and Prevention, she worked at the agency for 44 years.
 Hambie received numerous awards, including the William C. Watson Jr. Medal of Excellence, the first-ever recipient of CDC's Minority Health Mentor Medal of Excellence, the Employee Humanitarian Service Award, the Atlanta Federal Executive Board Federal Employee of the Year Award, the Public Health Service Superior Award, the National School Boards Association Award for Distinguished Service, and the Georgia School Boards Association Award of Excellence.

-She was a member of the American Society for Microbiology, Sigma XI, Scientific Research Society of North America, and the American Association for the Advancement of Science, Beta Kappa Chi, Scientific Honor Society, CDC Mentoring Steering Committee, Atlanta University Center Biology Honor Society, Beta Kappa Chi, Scientific Honor Society, and Honorary Life Member of the Georgia Congress of Parents and Teachers.
+She was a member of the American Society for Microbiology, Sigma XI, Scientific Research Society of North America, the American Association for the Advancement of Science, Beta Kappa Chi, Scientific Honor Society, CDC Mentoring Steering Committee, Atlanta University Center Biology Honor Society, Beta Kappa Chi, Scientific Honor Society, and Honorary Life Member of the Georgia Congress of Parents and Teachers.
 She was also active in her sorority, the Alpha Kappa Alpha Society.
-In 2006, the City of Decatur Board of Education named the new Decatur City Schools professional learning Center the Edith A. Hambie Professional Learning Center.
+In 2006, the City of Decatur Board of Education named the new Decatur City Schools Professional Learning Center the Edith A. Hambie Professional Learning Center.

-She and her husband James had four children and seven grandchildren.
+She and her husband, James, had four children and seven grandchildren.
 Hambie was a devoted leader of the New Beginning Full Gospel Baptist Church.
-She served as Chairperson of the Trustee Board and participated in numerous church programs geared at enhancing the quality of life of its members and the broader community.
-Edith Hambie died of breast cancer on September 16, 2006, in Atlanta, Georgia.
+She served as Chairperson of the Trustee Board and participated in numerous church programs to enhance the quality of life of its members and the broader community.
+Edith Hambie died of breast cancer in Atlanta, Georgia, on September 16, 2006.